 Besides the Auto mode for autotuning, Auto-Tune Pro contains a Graph mode for manual sound correction.
 This Melodyne-like feature is complicated and powerful, you can correct particular places in the recording the way you like manually.
 However, how to use Auto-Tune for manual voice corrections is the topic for a separate article, so here we’ll be talking about the Auto mode in Auto-Tune.

 Formant and throat are the options that were absent in old versions of Auto-Tune, and their presence makes it possible to shift the voice to a more distant pitch or transpose the track to a large interval without receiving a chipmunk or other unnatural effects.
 These options allow adjusting the virtual throat so that it would correspond to the resulting pitch produced by a human.
-Of course, on the other hand, you can use these options to create an unnatural effect.
+Of course, on the other hand, you can use these options to create an unnatural low or high timbre effect.
+But in most cases, we don’t use this setting.

+Usually, you don’t need to change this setting.
+It’s always better to rerecord vocals in a different key.
 This option helps you transpose your entire track higher or lower.
 Just select the number of semitones corresponding to the transposition interval and the pitch will be shifted in real-time.
-This also shows how to use Auto-Tune for creating a polyphony of vocals in your song.
+This also shows how to use Auto-Tune for creating a polyphony of vocals or changing the key of vocals in your song.

 However, if you come across a song that was recorded with a different reference A, or if you wish to create a song with different reference middle A frequency, you can easily detune the application setting to the old 432Hz reference or other.